 Student Circulation Procedures:

 Students in Second and Third Grade are allowed to check out one book at a given time.
 If a student forgets his/her book(s) they are allowed to check out a paperback book as long as they do not exceed the two book maximum.

 The circulation period is for one week, renewed as often as needed unless there is a waiting list for the material.
 For special class projects, students may be permitted to check out more than one book.
 Those books are due back as soon as the project is complete.
 There are no overdue fines, however your child will not be allowed to check out another book until their book(s) are returned.
 If your child loses or damages a book, the family is responsible to pay for the cost of the book.

 Teachers may borrow as many books and materials as they need to support their lessons.
 There is no limit on the amount of items they may borrow.
 However, the circulation period is for a 1 month 30 day period.
 In addition, teachers are responsible and accountable for the library materials they sign out.
 For asset protection purposes, teachers will use a sign-out sheet in their classroom for any library material students take home.

 Reference books do not circulate, but may be checked out by faculty for class research projects.
 If a student has a special assigned school project, he/she may borrow reference books for a limited time.
 They are always available for use in the library.

 May be checked out by the faculty only.

 Overdue notices will be sent home regularly.
-Any student who has met their circulation limit or has overdue materials will be banned from obtaining additional materials from the library until the material is either returned or paid for.
+Any student who has met their circulation limit or has overdue materials will not be able to check out a book from the library until the book is either returned or paid for.